Virajj28/JS-online-code-/07 Array Filter/arr_find.md

 The .find() method returns the first array item that matches the callback function or undefined.

 # .filter() always returns an array.
 Even if it matched one item or no items.
+# .find() returns the first array item that matches the callback function or undefined.

+--------Program Code --------
+# Get year
+Complete the function getYear such that it returns the searchYear (passed as 2nd parameter) when it's found in the array.
+Otherwise, it should return undefined.

+# sometimes I make it tricky.

+function getYear(years, searchYear) {
+# return years.find(function(year){
+#    return year === searchYear;
+})
+}